GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 !!! info ""
     `-E` option to enable POSIX Extended Regular Expressions (ERE)

+    ??? pied-piper "POSIX Regular and Exetended Regular Expressions"

+         **POSIX Basic Regular Expressions**

+         * POSIX or “Portable Operating System Interface for uniX” is a collection of standards that define some of the functionality that a (UNIX) operating system should support.
+One of these standards defines two flavors of regular expressions.
+Commands involving regular expressions, such as grep and egrep, implement these flavors on POSIX-compliant UNIX systems.
+Several database systems also use POSIX regular expressions.

+            The Basic Regular Expressions or BRE flavor standardizes a flavor similar to the one used by the traditional UNIX grep command.
+This is pretty much the oldest regular expression flavor still in use today.
+One thing that sets this flavor apart is that most meta-characters require a backslash to give the metacharacter its flavor.
+Most other flavors, including POSIX ERE, use a backslash to suppress the meaning of metacharacters.
+Using a backslash to escape a character that is never a metacharacter is an error.

+        **POSIX Extended Regular Expressions**

+        * The Extended Regular Expressions or ERE flavor standardizes a flavor similar to the one used by the UNIX egrep command.
+“Extended” is relative to the original UNIX grep, which only had bracket expressions, dot, caret, dollar and star.
+An ERE support these just like a BRE.
+Most modern regex flavors are extensions of the ERE flavor.
+By today’s standard, the POSIX ERE flavor is rather bare bones.
+The POSIX standard was defined in 1986, and regular expressions have come a long way since then.

+            The developers of egrep did not try to maintain compatibility with grep, creating a separate tool instead.
+Thus egrep, and POSIX ERE, add additional metacharacters without backslashes.
+You can use backslashes to suppress the meaning of all metacharacters, just like in modern regex flavors.
+Escaping a character that is not a meta-character is an error.

 Output is not really what we are after,

 >```bash